JTechEng/jtlog/README.md

 High-precision measurement and logging of temperature:

 * __jtlog__ - command-line, intended for higher-speed logging.
-* __jtlogc__ - menu driven (curses), intended low-speed synchronized sampling, and monitoring.
+* __jtlogc__ - menu driven (curses), intended for low-speed synchronized sampling, and monitoring.

 # Synopsis

-Originally developed for monitoring process temperature in a small pysical plant, several wired temperature sensors are connected to a Raspberry Pi, which can, in turn, connect to a network and be used to monitor the plant.
+Originally developed for monitoring process temperature in small pysical plants, several wired temperature sensors are connected to a Raspberry Pi, which can, in turn, connect to a network and be used to monitor the plant.
 Logging temperature allows traceability of the process, so it can be verified as having run as designed.
 Both applications run on a Raspberry Pi in a bash shell, either directly on the pi, or through an ssh session.

 # Contents
 * [Description](#description)